byronBBL/byronBBL.github.io/_pages/about.md

   - Conference on Empirical Language Modeling (COLM) 2025
   - Conference on Neural Information Processing Systems (NeurIPS) 2025
   - Conference on NeurIPS Datasets and Benchmarks Track 2025
+  - ACM International Conference on Information and Knowledge Management (CIKM) 2025

 ## **🎓 Education**
 - **Institute of Computing Technology, Chinese Academy of Sciences**